the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 <a name="Testing_a_project_on_multiple_operating_systems"></a>
 ### Testing a project on multiple operating systems

 If your code is used on multiple operating systems it should be tested on multiple operating systems.
-To enable testing on multiple operating systems add multiple entries under the `os` key in your `.travis.yml` file, e.g.:
+To enable testing on multiple operating systems add multiple entries under the `os` key in your `.travis.yml` file, for example:
 ```
 os:
   - linux